 For the fifth Sunday of the month, please consult the schedule of services.

-Schedule of services for September 2017 to January 2018
+Schedule of Services for September 2018